Texas mall gunman is identified as Mauricio Garcia

 The suspect was shot dead by a police officer who was responding to an unrelated call, the Allen Police Department said.

-Garcia, dressed in black body armour and armed with an AR-15- assault rifle, opened fire moments after arriving at the Allen Premium Outlets at around 3.30pm on Saturday, law enforcement sources told NBC News.
+Garcia, dressed in black body armour and armed with an AR-15-style assault rifle, opened fire moments after arriving at the Allen Premium Outlets at around 3.30pm on Saturday, law enforcement sources told NBC News.
+CBS News, CNN and other local media also confirmed the gunman’s identity.

 Hundreds of shoppers fled the large outdoor shopping centre as the gunman fired dozens of bullets indiscriminately at shoppers and passersby, authorities said.